HariRam1998/flask-forum-disease-prediction/README.md

 first install all pips in requirements.txt

+In flaskforum/users/routes in 68 line give your mail id and password and in line 69 give your mail id

+In flaskforum/plantdisease/routes in line 35 give the absolute path of the model given as v6_pred_cott_dis.h5 saved in flaskforum/plantdisease

+Absolute path is necessary otherwise the project will not run

 I have trained the plant disease dataset from kaggle and created the model using CNN.

 Trained model coding: firsttrialkeras.ipynb